Tencent/omi/packages/omim/README.md

 ## Features

 * Render by Custom Elements of Web Components
-* Any framework can use the components, such as Omi, React, Vue and Angular
+* Any framework can use the components, such as Omi, React, Preact, Vue and Angular
 * Support both JSX and native HTML elements
 * Each element can be used independently
 * Super easy to change theme colors, fonts and rounded corners